ChristianBar/JavaFXTemplate/README.md

 **Instructions**
 - Clone/Fork/Download the repository
 - Import or open it in NetBeans
+- If needed, adjust the JDK platform (go to the projct properties->libraries->Java Platform and choose JDK 21)
 - Modify as you please (also with SceneBuilder)
 - Enjoy